-Outside of that, there’d be a few funky offerings on Sunday morning (usually of the religious bent or low-budget Hanna-Barbara fare) and, if you got up really early before school, they’d run old Three Stooges shorts along with some classic Looney Tunes.
-But there wasn’t any other way to watch other than watching it live at these time periods, and until VHS tapes came down in price it wasn’t economically feasible (and besides that, you were just a kid with no money anyway) to try and tape your cartoons to view at your convenience.
+Outside of that, there’d be a few funky offerings on Sunday morning (usually of the religious bent or low-budget Hanna-Barbara fare from the 70s) and, if you got up really early before school, they’d run old Three Stooges shorts along with some classic Looney Tunes (at least that was the schedule in my market).
+But you had to watch it live whenever anything was on, and until VHS tapes came down in price in the 1990s it wasn’t economically feasible to try and tape your cartoons to view at your convenience.
+Besides that, you were just a kid with no money anyway.

-And something else happened in the 80’s, something both wonderful and horrible: in 1981, the deregulation of children’s television changed what programming aimed at kids could be.
+And something else happened in the 1980s, something both wonderful and horrible: in 1981, the deregulation of children’s television changed what the nature of programming intended for a child audience could be.
 Mainly, they swept aside all that stupid educational programming like Schoolhouse Rock and instead replaced it with money-making half-hour commercials for toys like G.I.
 Joe, He-Man and the Masters of the Universe, and My Little Pony.
-Nothing could have fit in with the times better than kids’ cartoons that were just there to sell them stuff.
+Nothing could have fit in with the times better than kids’ cartoons that existed solely to sell them stuff.

-And boy, did it work: I remember Christmases where all my dreams came true as “Santa” brought me stacks and stacks of toys from my favorite cartoon shows.
-In one banner year, I got an Ecto-1, a bunch of Ghostbusters figures (Ray and Peter, of course, along with Stay Puft) and a plethora of He-Man figures.
-Another year I think my parents just bought me every Teenage Mutant Ninja Turtles figure and accessory they could find.
+And boy, did it work: I remember amazing Christmas mornings where all my dreams came true as “Santa” brought me stacks and stacks of toys from my favorite cartoon shows.
+In one banner year, I got the Ecto-1, a bunch of Ghostbusters figures (Ray and Peter, of course, along with Stay Puft) and a plethora of He-Man figures.
+Another year I think my parents just bought me every single Teenage Mutant Ninja Turtles figure and accessory they could find.
 It was glorious.
 It was materialistic as hell, but it was glorious and I was happy.

 But cartoons weren’t just about selling the toys: they were also about expressly selling a whole bunch of other garbage to kids!
-Other toys would advertise on the commercial breaks, along with cereals, snacks, ephemeral knick-knacks like snap bracelets and a whole bunch of other crazy crap that was being mass-produced for kids to throw fits over until their parents bought them it.
-Yes, the 1980’s were a magical time where kids became targets for market research and learned how to become little consumers of their own.
+Other toys would advertise on the commercial breaks, along with cereals, snacks, ephemeral knick-knacks like snap bracelets, and a whole bunch of other crazy crap that was being mass-produced for kids to throw fits over until their parents bought it for them.
+Yes, the 1980s were a magical time where kids became targets for market research and direct sales and learned how to become good little consumers.

 Totally 80’s Afternoons!

-Meanwhile, the Disney Afternoon™ was its own brand, strictly Disney-only properties whose animation was a few notches better than the syndicated fare.
+Meanwhile, the Disney Afternoon™ was its own brand, strictly Disney-only properties whose animation was a few notches higher in quality than the syndicated fare.
 However, since it wasn’t formally put together until 1990, it will be absent from this list; instead, let’s look at the far less-coherent world of cartoons before strict cartoon blocks were enforced by major companies and brands.

 Syndicated Cartoon Shows